-For people who are homeless or who are returning to the community from institutions (jails, prisons or hospitals), access to these programs can be extremely challenging.
+For people who are homeless or who are returning to the community from institutions (jails, prisons or hospitals), access to SSI and/or SSDI can be extremely challenging.
 Approval on initial application for people who are homeless and who have no one to assist them is about 10-15 percent.
 For those who have a mental illness, substance use issues, or co-occurring disorders that impair cognition, the application process is even more difficult – yet accessing these benefits is often a critical first step in recovery.

 SSI/SSDI Outreach, Access and Recovery (SOAR) is an approach that helps states increase access to mainstream benefits for people who are homeless or at risk of homelessness through:

-Technical Assistance to states and communities including support for action plan implementation, training observations with feedback, and assistance with tracking outcomes in order to document success and help access additional resources.
+- Technical Assistance to states and communities including support for action plan implementation, training observations with feedback, and assistance with tracking outcomes in order to document success and help access additional resources.

 "We estimate that in 2018 alone, SSI/SSDI for the individuals served by SOAR brought over $406 million into the economies of participating states and localities." -SOAR TA Center